 Vision lost by glaucoma cannot be recovered.
 The goal is to prevent further optic nerve and visual field damage by lowering IOP.
 The target level is 20 to 40% below pretreatment readings or the IOP at which damage is known to have occurred.
 In general, the greater the damage caused by glaucoma, the lower the IOP must be to prevent further damage.
 If damage progresses, the IOP goal is lowered further and additional therapy is initiated.

-Initial treatment is usually drug therapy, proceeding to laser therapy and then incisional surgery if the target IOP is not met.
-Surgery may be the initial treatment if IOP is extremely high, the patient does not wish to use or has trouble adhering to drug therapy, or if there is significant visual field damage at presentation.
+Initial treatment used to be medical therapy, proceeding to laser therapy and then incisional surgery if the target IOP is not met; however, subsequent evidence suggests that initial treatment with laser trabeculoplasty preserves visual fields and results in less frequent subsequent incisional glaucoma surgeries than treatment with medications (1 Treatment reference Primary open-angle glaucoma is a syndrome of optic nerve damage associated with an open anterior chamber angle and an elevated or sometimes average intraocular pressure (IOP).
+Symptoms are a... read more ).
+Surgery may be the initial treatment if IOP is extremely high, the patient does not wish to use or has trouble adhering to medical therapy, or if there is significant visual field damage at presentation.

-Multiple drugs are available (see Table: Drugs Used to Treat Glaucoma).
+Multiple medications are available (see table ).
 Topical agents are preferred.
-The most popular are prostaglandin analogs, followed by β-blockers (particularly timolol).
-Other drugs include α2-selective adrenergic agonists, carbonic anhydrase inhibitors, and cholinergic agonists.
+The most popular are prostaglandin analogs, followed by beta-blockers (particularly timolol).
+Other medications include alpha-2-selective adrenergic agonists, carbonic anhydrase inhibitors, rho kinase inhibitors, and cholinergic agonists.
 Oral carbonic anhydrase inhibitors are effective, but adverse effects limit their use.

-Typically, to gauge effectiveness, clinicians start drugs in one (one-eye trial) or both eyes.
+Typically, to gauge effectiveness, clinicians start medications in one (one-eye trial) or both eyes.